 In all considerations of using reprocessed fuels in thermal reactors it has generally been assumed that the reprocessed plutonium (oxide) would be mixed with uranium oxide.
 Any such mixture is known as MOX.
-As with so many hidden assumptions, nobody appears ever to need to explain it.
-But the question remains, why MOX?
+As with so many hidden assumptions, nobody appears ever to need to explain why it is tacit, or even an assumption at all.
+Why MOX?
 One presumption would be that, by having the reprocessed fuel bundle very similar to the new fuel bundles, direct substitution of one for the other is practical, and this minimises the research needed to achieve a usable reprocessed fuel.
 However, all such burning of reprocessed fuel does little to decrease the world's huge separated plutonium inventory, since the presence of large amounts of uranium-238 guarantees the production of new plutonium, on a scale similar to that of the once-through nuclear cycle (tables 1 and 5 in Jackson's report).
 Thus MOX burning minimises the rate of disposing of plutonium, the world's most objectionable element.